Today for Art & Politics we are exploring the freeing of kidnapping victim Hella Mewis in Baghdad.

 Who is Hella Mewis?

-A curator of the arts, Hella Mewis left Germany a decade ago.
+A curator of the arts, Hella Mewis first left Germany a decade ago.
 Finding the Western market over-saturated, she wanted to move to Iraq.
 A country that was in dire need for a platform supporting art & culture.
 Thus, in association with the Goethe Institute, Mewis moved to Baghdad.
 Here, she set up Tarkib.

 Political Climate in Iraq